Multi-Objective Multi-Agent Planning for Discovering and Tracking Multiple Mobile Objects: Introduction

-In this work, we consider the challenging problem of coordinating multiple agents to \textit{simultaneously} seek \textit{undetected objects} and track \textit{detected objects}, as illustrated in Fig.~\ref{fig:target_applications}.
-Tracking involves estimating the trajectories of the objects and maintaining their provisional identities or labels.
-Trajectories are important for capturing the behaviour of the objects while labels provide the means for distinguishing individual trajectories and for human/machine users to communicate information on the relevant trajectories.
-Discovering undetected objects and tracking detected objects are two competing objectives due to the limited field-of-view (FoV) of the sensors (\eg~cameras, antenna, and radar) and the random appearance/disappearance of the objects.
-On one hand, following only the detected objects to track them accurately means that many undetected objects could be missed.
+Discovering undetected objects and tracking detected objects are two competing objectives due to the limited FoVs of the sensors and the random appearance/disappearance of objects.
+On one hand, following only detected objects to track them accurately means that many undetected objects could be missed.
 On the other hand, leaving detected objects to explore unseen regions for undetected objects will lead to track loss.
 Thus, the problem of seeking \textit{undetected objects} and tracking \textit{detected objects} is a multi-objective optimisation problem.

-Even for standard state-space models, where the system state (and measurement) is a finite-dimensional vector, multi-agent planning with multiple competing objectives is challenging due to complex interactions between agents resulting in combinatorial optimisation problems \cite{wai2018multi}.
-In MOT, where the system state (and measurement) is a set of vectors, the problem is further complicated due to: \textit{i)} the unknown and time-varying number of trajectories; \textit{ii)} missing and false detections; and \textit{iii)} unknown data association (object-measurement origin) \cite{mahler2014advances}.
+Even for standard state-space models, where the system state is a finite-dimensional vector, multi-agent planning with multiple competing objectives is challenging due to complex interactions between agents resulting in combinatorial optimisation problems \cite{welikala2022new}.
+In MOT, where the system state (and measurement) is a set of vectors, the problem is further complicated due to: \textit{i)} the unknown and time-varying number of trajectories; \textit{ii)} missing and false detections; and \textit{iii)} unknown data association (measurement-to-object origins) \cite{mahler2014advances}.
 Most critically for real-world applications, multi-agent control actions must be computed online and in a timely manner.